rogue-119/4883-SoftwareTools-Chirumamilla/Assignments/A05/README.md

 ## A05 - Family Tree using Graphviz
 ### Swaraj Chirumamilla
 ### Description:
--An Assignment to create a family tree using graphviz in python and create the required dot files which can be run on graphviz online editor
+- An Assignment to create a family tree using graphviz in python and create the required dot files which can be run on graphviz online editor